wavemaker/docs/learn/how-tos/wavemaker-application-deployment-tomcat.md

 ## Typical Hardware requirements
 4 GB RAM, 2 core CPU, 100GB disk

-Capacity planning with your application and usage will yeild more accurate hardware requirements.
+Capacity planning with your application and its expected usage will yeild more accurate hardware requirements.

 ## Deployment Process